CharlesDLandau/serve-md/NLP-In-Browser.md

 #### Natural Language Processing... in the Browser???

 Not too long ago I was looking for a way to explore React Hooks and Material UI v4 and just generally brush up on some frontend basics as they are in current year.
 I came to JS by way of Python and I thought to myself "hey maybe I can `npm install` some of the data-sciency stuff I'm used to `pip install`-ing."
+Maybe I could take the boring practice problem of a chat client and spice it up with some natural language processing.

 ![Bad idea](https://media.giphy.com/media/3o7bugfnfUypgWzwrK/giphy.gif)

-Anyway it turns out you can.
+Anyway it turns out you *can*, even if it's not the best idea.
 In this post I'm going to:

 1. Briefly introduce core concepts
 2. Show how [compromise.js](https://github.com/spencermountain/compromise) enables us to do some basic NLP in a React app.